L0rdT33z/Google-Drive-Proxy-Player-NGINX/readme.md

 # Google Drive Proxy Player (Educational Purpose only !!)

-I wrote this since 2019 so I decided to publish it for **educational purpose**.
+I wrote this in 2019, so I decided to publish it for **educational purpose**.

-If you want to use it you need to write getlink function by yourself (Implement with your caching).
+If you want to use it, you need to write get link function by yourself (Implement with your caching).

 ## Intro